- Lysine is an essential amino acid, meaning the body cannot produce it.

 - The best vegan sources of lysine are legumes, nuts, seeds, and leafy greens.

-Lysine is one of the most important amino acids, and also more difficult to get once you’re on a vegan diet.
+Lysine is one of the most important amino acids for vegans, and also more difficult to get once you’re on a vegan diet.

 I’ve put together a thorough list of the vegan foods that are highest in lysine.
-First by the amount per serving, then by the amount per 100 calories (good if you’re dieting).
+First by the amount per serving and calorie, then by the amount per 100 grams.

 For reference, there’s no official recommended daily amount for lysine, but literature usually recommends around 12 mg per kilogram of bodyweight.

 For someone who is 77 kg (170 lb), that’s 924 mg of lysine per day.
 As you’ll see, it’s easy to get that in a single serving of certain foods.
 If you want to track how much you’re getting, use a free tool like Cronometer.

 You can see tables of the best vegan foods for lysine per serving, 100 calories, and 100 grams in the sections below.

 But, I think a bubble chart really helps to visualize which sources are the best.

 It compares the amount of lysine per 100 grams, and per 100 calories.
 The foods that rise towards the top right corner are the most “efficient”, meaning that it’s easy to get a lot of lysine from them without eating a ton of food or calories.